Leewired/Constraint_Info/README.md

 # Constraints_Info
-View and select constraints easily for a selected objecta and its parent.
+View and select constraints easily for a selected object and its parent.

 Open with: